- 10+ Guests Price as advertised*

 - 2-3 Guests +$2,500 per person to trip price*

-After a scenic private shuttle across the Golden Gate Bridge from San Francisco to the charming town of St. Helena, you'll meet your guides at the Clif Family Winery Tasting Room, a local cycling hotspot owned by the Clif family (of Clif Bar fame).
-Sample the signature Clif Family Wines, and tantalize your taste buds with a bite from their gourmet, on-site food truck.
-After a short round of introductions to your fellow travelers and a bike fit, you’re free to start riding through the Napa Valley into Calistoga, where you'll enjoy two nights at the newly renovated, chic, bohemian hideaway, Indian Springs Resort and Spa.
+NEW FOR 2020: MEETING PLACE NOW AT THE WESTIN VERASA (NAPA, CA) AT 9:30 AM.
+Your trip begins bright and leisurely in downtown Napa, where you'll get a feel for the weekend buzz of a trendy, developing young city.
+After a quick 20-minute shuttle to the iconic Oakville Grocery just outside of Yountville, your guides will get you geared up to ride to the Clif Family Winery Tasting Room, a local cycling hotspot owned by the Clif family (of Clif Bar fame).
+Sample the signature Clif Family Wines, inherently well-paired with their gourmet, on-site food truck specialties.
+After lunch and a meander through their charming courtyard, and with a few Clif Family pantry treats tucked into your daybag, you’re free to continue riding west through the valley into Calistoga, where you'll enjoy two nights at the high level bohemian hideaway, Indian Springs Resort and Spa.
 On your way, pass by the world-famous Culinary Institute of America at Greystone, the historic Charles Krug Winery and beautiful Markham Vineyards.
 This evening we’ll gather for drinks and dinner at Sam's Social Club.
 Offering rustic American cuisine prepared with the freshest seasonal ingredients, you'll find a new twist on classic dishes.
 Paired with artisan cocktails, local wine, or a craft beer that's brewed on site, you won't second guess why the NY Times hailed it, "the tastiest food in Napa Valley."

 Clif Family Winery to Calistoga